cheerful/freckle-apidocs/content/v2/index.md

 ### API v1 Libraries:

-*These libraries only support [API v1](/), meaning that some of the actions and options from API v2 may not be available in these libraries.*
+*These libraries only support [API v1](/), meaning that some of the actions and options from API v2 will not be available in these libraries.*

 * Ruby: [letsfreckle-client](https://github.com/ryanlecompte/letsfreckle-client)
 * Python: [ipmb/freckle](https://github.com/ipmb/freckle)